 - Spiritual (read something meaningful to you)

 You can do anything, just ensure that you work on those aspects every day.
 No excuses.
-You cannot begin to imagine how much your life will change when you do.
+Consequently, you cannot begin to image how much your life will change when you do.

 I hope this helps.